alexnavis/YDeliver/README.md

 How do I get this to work?
 --------------------------

-Well I've just begun the preliminary commits so it's a bit flaky to start with.
-The simplest way to see it work is to clone this projects repo and play with the TestProject.
+Open a PowerShell prompt in the TestProject folder and invoke the build!
 <code>
-> .\UpdateTestProjectAndBuild.ps1
+> .\build.ps1
 </code>

 More to come!